zellerlab/cayman/README.md

       * A read from a single-end library gets assigned a count of `1`.

-* `--annotation_db` is the path to a 4-column text file containing the reference domain annotation. (using the bed4 format: contig,start,end,domain-type).
+* `</path/to/annotation_db>` is the path to a 4-column text file containing the reference domain annotation. (using the bed4 format: contig,start,end,domain-type).
 This contains all the CAZy domain annotations for all ORFs in our gene catalog.

-* `--bwa_index` refers to the path of the gene catalog bwa index.
+* `</path/to/bwa_index>` refers to the path to the gene catalog bwa index.

 ### Optional parameters